sajjadhossainshohagbd/peck/README.md

 ## Usage

-To check your project for spelling mistakes, run the following command:
+To check your project for spelling mistakes, run:

 ```bash
 ./vendor/bin/peck